 If you have heard of this approach but have questions, the following comprehensive overview can help you learn the facts and advantages of tumescent liposuction to determine if it is right for you.

 Tumescent liposuction describes a form of liposuction done under local anesthesia and mild sedation.
-Recently, tumescent liposuction has been grouped with other procedures as Drive Thru Cosmetic Surgery.
-Tumescent liposuction offers several advantages:
+Because it is minimally invasive, tumescent liposuction is often called “drive-through cosmetic surgery,” particularly when combined with other techniques.

 - Tumescent liposuction is safer than techniques that require general anesthesia.

 - Tumescent liposuction results are similar to or better than general anesthesia techniques.

 - Tumescent liposuction allows the patient to return home on the day of the procedure.

 - Tumescent liposuction can lower the cost of liposuction procedures by allowing them to be performed in the doctor’s office.
 There is no additional charge for a surgery center, hospital, or anesthesiologist.

 The term tumescent liposuction comes from how the anesthesia is achieved, originating from the Latin word for swollen.
 During procedures, a specially made tumescent fluid is pumped into the surgical area to make the area firm or swollen.
 Tumescent fluid contains the following ingredients: